Choa Khalsa

 Choa Khalsa is a town and union council of Kallar Syedan Tehsil, Rawalpindi District, Punjab, Pakistan.
-Before 2004, this town or village was a part of Kahuta Tehsil.
+Before 2004, this town or village was part of Kahuta Tehsil.
 The town consists of 800 houses.
 On 1 July 2004, Choa Khalsa became a union council.
-This region is also generally called Pothohar Plateau.
+This region is also generally called the Pothohar Plateau.

 History

 The word "choa" means water spring, and Khalsa is related to Sikhism.
 Khalsa is a strict Sikh religious order founded in 1699 by Guru Gobind Singh.
 The term "Khalsa" is an Arabic word.
-There are various interpretations to the term "Khalsa.
+There are various interpretations of the term "Khalsa.
 One general meaning of the term is "free from impurities" or "pure".
-This term is also defined as the land or estate which belongs directly to the king, without any intermediary claims of lords, nobles or farmers to the same in the Rawalpindi District.
-Some villages go by the name of Dera Khalsa, Thoa Khalsa, or Choa Khalsa.
-They were so named because they were state owned villages during Sikh rule in Punjab.
+This term is also defined as the land or estate that belongs directly to the king, without any intermediary claims of lords, nobles, or farmers to the same in the Rawalpindi District.
+Some villages go by the name of Dera Khalsa, Thoha Khalsa, or Choha Khalsa.
+They were so named because they were state-owned villages during Sikh rule in the Potohar region of northwestern Punjab.

 Choa Khalsa village is located about 60 km from Rawalpindi city.

-It was one of the villages affected by the 1947 Rawalpindi massacres.
-In March 1947, Pashtun tribals along with the Muslim League National Guard attacked this village, looted, raped and forced local Sikh women to convert to Islam.
-150 Sikhs were killed in total.
-This barbaric attack set in motion a mass killing spree in the whole of the Punjab region.
+It was one of the villages affected by the Rawalpindi Massacres of March 1947, where the local paramilitary force of the Muslim League National Guards attacked this village, looted, raped, and forced local Sikh women to convert to Islam.
+A total of 150 Sikhs were killed This barbaric attack set in motion a mass killing spree throughout the Punjab region.
 Many Sikh women chose to drown themselves in a well in an act of mass suicide.